Chxpz/futmatrix-whop-agents/replit.md

 # Overview

-This is a production-ready AI agents system with comprehensive message flow control that creates and manages multiple independent AI agents with different personalities and business specializations.
+This is a production-ready AI agents system with comprehensive message flow control and agent-specific database schemas.
+The system creates and manages multiple independent AI agents with different personalities and business specializations, each with their own dedicated database schema containing business-specific tables.
 The system features complete message flow architecture using RabbitMQ for reliable message queuing, Redis for session management, WebSocket support for real-time communication, and FastAPI REST API for system management.
 The system supports two main agent types: an analytical financial advisor agent (Agent Alpha) and a creative content creator agent (Agent Beta).
-Each agent operates with its own personality traits, business rules, and processing workflows built on LangGraph.
-The system integrates with Supabase for data persistence, implements RAG (Retrieval-Augmented Generation) for knowledge management, and connects to MCP (Model Context Protocol) servers for external tool integration.
+Each agent operates with its own personality traits, business rules, processing workflows built on LangGraph, and dedicated database schema tailored to their specific business domain.
+The system integrates with PostgreSQL/Supabase for data persistence, implements RAG (Retrieval-Augmented Generation) for knowledge management, and connects to MCP (Model Context Protocol) servers for external tool integration.

 # User Preferences